|Nutritional Guidelines (per serving)|

 - 2 tomatoes, diced

-- Bring to a boil and simmer on low for 1 1/2 hours, or until the meat is tender.
-Remove from heat and let the meat cool in the pot with the juices.
+Bring to a boil and simmer on low for 1 1/2 hours, or until the meat is tender.
+Remove from heat and set aside.

-- Add 2 tablespoons vegetable oil to a skillet, and sauté half the chopped onions with the rest of the minced garlic until soft.
+Add the remaining 2 tablespoons vegetable oil to a skillet, and saute half the chopped onions with the rest of the minced garlic until soft.

-- Serve with fried plantains on the side.
+Serve with fried plantains on the side and enjoy!